veloblank/js-basics-data-types-readme-v-000/README.md

 finding some sort of "ideal" that the _concrete_ examples all have in common and using that as a rule to find something that doesn't _quite_ fit.

 Doing this is one of the most profound problems in philosophy and human development.
-No less an authority than Aristotle wrote a [whole book][] on it and how humans do it is one of the essential reasons why he [differs][] from his teacher, Plato.
+No less an authority than Aristotle wrote a [whole book][] on it and how humans do it (one of the essential reasons why he [differs][] from his teacher, Plato).

 Who knew JavaScript would lead us to ancient Greece as well as "Sesame Street?"

-In JavaScript _concrete_ instances of data can be categorized into _abstract_ names called "data type" or, more simply, "type."
+In JavaScript, _concrete_ instances of data can be categorized into _abstract_ names called "data type" or, more simply, "type."

 ## Objectives

 1. Define a data type
 2. Demonstrate basic type checking with the `typeof` operator
 3. Identify JavaScript's seven basic data types
 4. Describe interactions between data of various types in JavaScript

 ## Define a Data Type

-***Everything is JavaScript is data*** except:
+**_Everything is JavaScript is data_** except:

 1.  **Operators**: `+`, `!`, `<=`, etc.
 2.  **Reserved Words** (`function`, `for`,`debugger`, etc.)

 Every piece of data falls into one of JavaScript's seven data types: numbers, strings, booleans, symbols, objects, `null`, and `undefined`.

 ## Demonstrate Basic Type Checking with the `typeof` Operator